 The purpose of the Biotechnology Risk Assessment Research Grants Program (BRAG) program is to support the generation of new information that will assist Federal regulatory agencies in making science-based decisions about the effects of introducing into the environment genetically engineered organisms (GE), including plants, microorganisms — such as fungi, bacteria, and viruses — arthropods, fish, birds, mammals and other animals excluding humans.
 Investigations of effects on both managed and natural environments are relevant.
 The BRAG program accomplishes its purpose by providing federal regulatory agencies with scientific information relevant to regulatory issues.
 See the Request for Applications (RFA) for details.
 View the Centers of Excellence (COE) webpage to access a factsheet on the COE designation process, including COE criteria, and a list of programs offering COE opportunities.

-The RFA technical assistance webinar related to this funding opportunity is scheduled.
-Please access the details about the webinar, such as the zoom link, date, time, etc., through the "Relevant Links" below.
+The RFA announcement and technical assistance webinar related to this FY 2024 funding opportunity is scheduled.
+Please access the details about the webinar, such as the zoom link, date, time, etc., through the Webinar heading below.
+The recording/supporting documents will also be accessible through Webinar heading after the event.

 Applications may be submitted by any United States public or private research or educational institution or organization.